cogdog/splotbox-extender/README.md

 ## What is this?

-The SPLOTbox theme supports collection of media from external media services simply by providing a URL to where it exists there (e.g. the URL to a YouTube video page or a Giphy entry).
+The [SPLOTbox WordPress theme](https://github.com/cogdog/splotbox) supports collection of media from external media services simply by providing a URL to where it exists there (e.g. the URL to a YouTube video page or a Giphy entry).

 "Out of the box" this theme is able to embed media for a number of the ones [WordPress supports by Embed](https://wordpress.org/support/article/embeds/#okay-so-what-sites-can-i-embed-from) plus the following that have been added to the theme by custom code

 * Internet Archive (audio or video)
 * Adobe Spark Pages
 * Adobe Spark Video

 The aim has to provide support for a reasonable number of media sites of common interest.

-But often, a site may want to either add additional ones from the [WordPress supported list](https://wordpress.org/support/article/embeds/#okay-so-what-sites-can-i-embed-from) or write the special code needed to add support for other sites.
+But your own site may want to either add additional ones from the [WordPress supported list](https://wordpress.org/support/article/embeds/#okay-so-what-sites-can-i-embed-from) or write the special code needed to add support for maybe more specialized media sites.

-For the former case, it's a matter of choosing the medis site to add, perhaps it is Daily Motion for video
+For the former case, it's a matter of choosing the  site to add, perhaps it is Daily Motion for video.

-For the latter case, the URL for a given piece of media on the site should be able to be parsed for an id string that can be substituted into the embed code the site provided.
-For example, the way this is done built in for audio/video from the internet archive, a link for a Tom and Jerry video
+For the latter case, the URL for a given piece of media on the site should be (1) recognizable as the type of media; and (2) able to be parsed for an id string that can be substituted into the embed code the site provided.

+For example, the way this is done built in for audio/video from the internet archive (all urls include `archive.org/details`), a link for a Tom and Jerry video

     https://archive.org/details/Jolly_Fish_1932